 Run commands over SSH!

-Sometimes I’ll need to run a few command on a remote machine.
-In the past, I would SSH into the machine and I would started making changes.
-But this is not ideal since this isn’t repeatable.
+January 08, 2017There are times where I need to run a few command on a server.
+In the past, I would SSH into the server and I would start making changes.
+But this is not ideal; since this it’s not repeatable.
 If you’ve run into this problem, I have an alternative!
-You can execute a shell script from your local system and have it run commands on the remote system using SSH!
+You can run commands over SSH!
+The script is executed on your machine but then the commands are run on the remote machine.

 Please be aware that there are better tools – Ansible, Terraform, CloudFormation, etc. But those are heavy tools.